Sirsho1997/Sirsho1997/README.md

 ### Hi there 👋

-I am a Second Year MS in Data Science student at WPI.
+- I am a 2nd year MS in Data Science student at [Worcester Polytechnic Institute(WPI), Massachussets](https://www.wpi.edu/).
+- I am currently being advised by [Prof. Lorenzo De Carli](https://web.cs.wpi.edu/~ldecarli/) and [Prof. Fabricio Murai](https://murai.dcc.ufmg.br/) on projects related to Ransomware detection and Money Laundering prevention using the power of AI.
+- Before joining WPI, I was working at [Tata Consultancy Services](https://www.tcs.com/) in India.
+- I also did M.Sc in Computer Science from [St. Xavier's College (Kolkata), India](https://www.sxccal.edu/)

+Coding has become my hobby too, apart from coding I also enjoy swimming and hitting the gym.

 <!--
 **Sirsho1997/Sirsho1997** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.